zmercedes/UnityMultiplayerGame/readme.md

 - CharacterInfo is a networkbehaviour that keeps track of player attributes such as health, coins, etc. it also handles displaying this information to the players. localplayers will have a healthbar and coin counter, while remote players display a smaller healthbar beneath them.
 - Uses NetworkTransform and NetworkTransformChild to sync its position on the map.

+### Characters/Classes
+- Swordsblader
+  - uses a sword to attack
+- Archer
+  - shoots arrows to attack

 ### Network
 - Created a custom network manager that handles server creation/joining with a UI.
 - Single object that persists through scene loading.